Timișoara Fortress: Siege of 1849

 On 13 March the Revolution of 1848 broke out in Vienna and on 15 March in Budapest.
 The news reached Timişoara on 18 March 1848.
 Following Ferdinand I of Austria’s decision on 3 October a state of siege was declared in the Kingdom of Hungary.
-The military commander of the fortress of Timișoara, Lieutenant Field marshal K.k. took over command of Timișoara.
+The military commander of the fortress of Timișoara, Lieutenant Field marshal K.k.
+Juraj Rukavina Vidovgradski took over command of Timișoara.

 The state of siege required the banning of riots, of groups larger than 6 persons and also imposed the surrender of the arms.
 In response, to the decree of Lajos Kossuth of 8 October – which demanded the flying of the Hungarian flag and loyalty to Hungary – the garrison of the city replied that Kossuth was declared outlaw by the decree of 3 October and therefore it was no longer obliged to follow Hungarian orders and would remain faithful to the Emperor and defend the Fortress.

 Although the restoration of Timișoara Fortress was completed, due to the swampy ground the first heavy wall belt had sunk to some extent, making artillery fire difficult without threatening the defenders of the other two wall belts, and also the covertway.
 In the winter of 1848–1849 the fortress was supplied and reinforcements were sent.
 At the beginning of the siege the defense forces consisted of 8,851 people.
 It also had 1,272 horses and 213 functional cannons.
 There was enough gunpowder, but there were only 312 artillerymen and 17 military engineers.

 On 14 May the attackers occupied Fabric and destroyed the drinking water supply pipe to the fortress.
 The defenders could use the 130 fountains in the fortress but only 13 of them provided drinking water.
 The lack of clean water led to epidemics.